Bioinfo-skills-2022-CLIMB-VM/Getting-things-done-with-Conda-and-Snakemake/README.md

 ```
 To install a new software package in your currently activated environment
 ```
-conda install packageName
+conda install $packageName
 ```

 ## Using YAML files to build Conda Environments
 Files called `environment.yml` can be used to create conda environments and share them with others.

 E.g. Let's create an `environment.yml` file that will install trimgalore.
-Open `nano environment.yml` and add the following
+Open `nano environment.yml` and add the following (again you may wish to add your initials to environment name to avoid clashing with the other person your sharing the VM with!)
 ```
 name: trim-galore